adsabs/adsabs.github.io/blog/_posts/2021-04-15-affils-update.md

 An affiliation is whatever metadata a bibliographic record contains listing a contributing author's institutional location and/or membership(s).
 In nearly all modern literature, affiliation metadata is specifically fielded as such by publishers, and can be extracted, tagged, and made available for search.
 The ADS has always maintained affiliation data as a separate field within records and we encourage authors and publishers to include this with their author metadata.
 What has changed has been the inclusion of affiliation as a searchable field, and the assignment of unique identifiers to individual affiliation strings to improve their discoverability.

 Authors from a given institution may publish their work in a variety of journals and other venues, all of which may have separate editorial requirements.
 Likewise, publication in a less formal venue such as a conference proceeding may have no restrictions on formatting or fielding (or even inclusion) of affiliations, and authors are free to use whatever identifier they choose.
 This is (sometimes) straightforward for a human being to interpret, but there is enough variation in how departmental and institutional affiliations are given by different authors over time that searching them as a simple text field will produce incomplete and sometimes inaccurate results.

 The ADS has developed a curated database of affiliation identifiers where we have collected all of the various text representations of a given affiliation and assigned them [an affiliation identifier](https://github.com/adsabs/CanonicalAffiliations/blob/master/parent_child.tsv) where it is possible to do so unambiguously.
+These identifiers include the institution name, as well as heirarchical information where it is useful to do so, using *parents* and *children*.
+For example, the California Institute of Technology (CalTech) is assigned an identifier "A01093", and any paper with an author at CalTech will have that identifier in its heirarchy.
+But A01093 is a parent identifier, and its heirarchy is also broken out into several children at the department or research unit level including (for example) the Departments of Chemistry (A01094), Geological and Planetary Science (A01095), and Physics/Math/Astronomy (A01098), as well as affiliated units like JPL (A01099) or Big Bear Solar Observatory (A11037).
+And crucially, we also assign multiple parents to some children where it is appropriate to do so.
+For example, A11037 (BBSO) has A01093 (CalTech) as a parent as well as the New Jersey Institute of Technology (A00972) because it is a collaborative project between those two schools.

-This powers our affiliation search feature, allowing you to search and select literature on the basis of affiliation data.
+These identifiers power our affiliation search feature, allowing you to search and select literature on the basis of affiliation data.
 With the ADS, you have two ways to use affiliation data in your searches: through the affiliation search filter, and directly in your search queries.
 We show you how below.

 ### Using affiliations in your literature search